Assessor Manual, Exemption Administration: RPTL Section 459-c

 Local legislation authorizing the base exemption may be amended or new legislation adopted to allow, for each $1,000 increase in income, a reduced exemption ranging from 45% to 35% of assessed value, and for each further $900 increase in income, a reduced exemption ranging from 30% to 5% of assessed value.

-Municipalities that have elected to allow the exemption may additionally amend such local law or resolution to exclude all medical and prescription expenses which are not reimbursed or paid by insurance from the computation of an applicant's income.
+Municipalities that have elected to allow the exemption may, after a public hearing, adopt a local law, ordinance, or resolution offsetting the applicant’s income by all medical and prescription drug expenses they actually paid, that were not reimbursed or paid for by insurance.

 Child in public school: